OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - validation commands: `cargo clippy --all-targets --all-features --workspace`, `cargo nextest run --package database --package models`, JSON and Docker Compose configuration checks, and a repository-wide Diesel migration-command scan;
 - final test result: 76 passed with no failures.

-### Revision 4 — introduce SeaORM entities and value-type implementations

-Goal: establish production entity shapes and custom value implementations before broad query conversion.

-This revision is delayed because its database-backed integration does not make sense before the database crate has migrated to SeaORM and SQLx.

-Diesel dependencies may remain where existing consumers still require them, but this revision must not add a dual runtime pool or compatibility query path.

-Work:

-- Generate entities directly into their final module-qualified locations in the `models` crate, with no generated prelude.
-- Exclude extension objects and geometry-heavy tables used only through specialized SQL; curate ordinary CRUD entities with geometry fields.
-- Keep generated modules module-qualified and do not add aliases.
-- Curate relationships and key metadata.
-- Add focused production implementations for:
-  - one ordinary entity;
-  - `rolling_stock` as the representative transformed entity;
-  - unit wrappers;
-  - local concrete JSONB payloads using `FromJsonQueryResult` and `JsonBinary`;
-  - foreign JSONB payloads using the single private `ForeignJson<T>` wrapper, implemented by consulting and mirroring the small `FromJsonQueryResult` expansion;
-  - `Tags`;
-  - direct `DeriveActiveEnum` mappings for numeric and PostgreSQL enums;
-  - PostgreSQL scalar/optional/array enums;
-  - direct `Vec<T>` array fields;
-  - `train_schedule` intervals through SeaORM model reads, `ActiveModel` writes, `RETURNING`, and filters;
-  - one point and one line through a local GEOS/EWKB model field, including SeaORM insert, select, update, and `RETURNING`.
-- Record generated CLI arguments and manual edits so regeneration is reproducible.
-- Generate and check in the SQLx offline metadata for every checked query introduced by this revision.

-Validation:

-- `cargo check --package models`;
-- `cargo clippy --package models --all-targets --all-features`;
-- inspect the generated entity shapes and the custom trait implementations;
-- run a locked `models` build with `DATABASE_URL` unset and `SQLX_OFFLINE=true`, using the checked-in SQLx metadata;
-- defer database-backed CRUD and round-trip validation to the models migration revision, where `Db` and the converted model operations are expected to work together.
-Do not add a temporary SeaORM test pool, compatibility path, or transitional test helper here.

-Review focus:

-- this is a type-shape and code-generation revision, not a broad business-query rewrite;
-- database integration is deliberately validated in the models migration revision rather than through scaffolding in this revision;
-- reject any wrapper that grows into a replacement ORM layer;
-- keep `ForeignJson<T>` limited to the small persistence implementation modeled on the `FromJsonQueryResult` expansion;
-- keep documented exceptions narrow and local.

 ### Revision 3 — replace the database crate with `Db`

 Goal: make `database` SeaORM/SQLx-native while preserving test isolation.